jremi/check-folder-exists-nodejs/README.md

 # Node module to check if local file path contains a specified folder name using NodeJS

 This module returns a promise.
+This package is available via npm

+    npm install --save check-folder-exists

 # Example Usage